jewettaij/moltemplate/README.md

 Some of the moltemplate examples are also demonstrated (with pictures) [here](https://moltemplate.org/visual_examples.html).

-All moltemplate users should probably read chapter 4 of the [reference manual](./doc/moltemplate_manual.pdf) *(It's only a few pages long.
-The first 3 chapters are optional.)*
+All moltemplate users should probably chapter 4 of the [reference manual](./doc/moltemplate_manual.pdf) *(It's only 6 pages long.)*
+Then read chapters 6, 7, and 5.1-5.3.
+*(13 pages.
+The first 3 chapters can be skipped.)*

 In addition, there are also several [talks/tutorials](https://moltemplate.org/doc/talks.html) online.